-William G. Ross is Lucille Stewart Beeson Professor of Law at Samford University’s Cumberland School of Law in Birmingham, Alabama, where he has taught since 1988.
-His courses include professional responsibilities, civil procedure, constitutional law, and American legal history.
-A graduate of Stanford and the Harvard Law School, Professor Ross was a litigator in law firms in New York City from 1979 until 1988.
-He has served as a Visiting Professor of Law at Notre Dame (2001-02); Florida State (summer 2002); and Georgia State (spring 2000).
-Professor Ross has written extensively on legal ethics, American legal history, and the federal judicial appointments process.
+William G. Ross is the Albert P. Brewer Professor of Law and Ethics at Samford University’s Cumberland School of Law in Birmingham, Alabama, where he has taught since 1988.
+His courses include professional responsibilities, civil procedure, constitutional law and American legal history.
+A graduate of Stanford University and the Harvard Law School, Ross was a litigator in law firms in New York City from 1979 until 1988.
+He has served as a visiting professor of law at Notre Dame (2001-02), Florida State (summer 2002); and Georgia State (spring 2000).
+Ross has written extensively on legal ethics, American legal history and the federal judicial appointments process.

-Professor Ross is also a specialist on American constitutional history.
-He is the author of A Muted Fury: Populists, Progressives and Labor Unions Confront the Courts, 1890–1937 (Princeton University Press, 1994), and Forging New Freedoms: Nativism, Education, and the Constitution, 1917–1927 (University of Nebraska Press, 1994).
-A third book, The Chief Justiceship of Charles Evans Hughes 1930–1941, was published in 2007 by the University of South Carolina Press.
-Professor Ross also has published many articles and book reviews about American legal history.
+Ross is also a specialist on American constitutional history.
+His most recent book is World War I and the American Constitution (Cambridge University Press, 2017).
+He is also the author of A Muted Fury: Populists, Progressives and Labor Unions Confront the Courts, 1890–1937 (Princeton University Press, 1994), Forging New Freedoms: Nativism, Education, and the Constitution, 1917–1927 (University of Nebraska Press, 1994), and The Chief Justiceship of Charles Evans Hughes 1930–1941 (University of South Carolina Press, 2007).
+Ross also has published many articles and book reviews about American legal history.

 Degrees and Certifications